home-assistant/home-assistant.io/source/_integrations/energyzero.markdown

 {% include integrations/option_flow.md %}

 {% configuration %}
-gas_modifyer:
+gas_modifier:
-  description: Gas price modifyer template that is used to customize the price.
+  description: Gas price modifier template that is used to customize the price.
   required: false
   type: string
   default:
-energy_modifyer:
+energy_modifier:
-  description: Energy price modifyer template that is used to customize the price.
+  description: Energy price modifier template that is used to customize the price.
   required: false
   type: string
   default: